-The small-scale DPS 4 multi-processor computer is designed for business data processing or data communications and can be operated in normal office environments.
-Intended as an eventual Level 62 replacement, the DPS 4 provides improved price/performance, maintains complete application software compatibility, and offers support of up to 15 concurrent batch, interactive, and communications programs.
-The entry-level DPS 4 is equivalent to the largest Level 62 models, and the top of the line DPS 4 offers 5.3 times the power.
+The small-scale DPS 4 multi-processor computer is designed for business data processing and/or data communications and can be operated in normal office environments.
+Intended as an upgrade for Level 61 and 61/DPS users and their competitive counterparts, the DPS 4 provides improved price/performance, Level 61 application software compatibility, and support for up to 13 concurrent batch, interactive, and communications programs.

-Announced in April 1980 in Italy, the U.K., and Canada, the DPS 4 provides a smooth Level 62 user migration path.
-Honeywell emphasizes the compatibility of the two systems which enables DPS 4 equipment to run alongside and in conjunction with existing Level 62 small computers.
+Announced by Cii Honeywell Bull in November 1980, the DPS 4 provides a smooth Level 61 user migration path to the Level 62.
+CII-HB emphasizes that the compatibility of the DPS 4 and Level 62 enables DPS 4 equipment to run alongside and in conjunction with existing Level 62 small computers.

-The Italian-developed and built DPS 4 is a bus-oriented system using a minimum of four processors dedicated to handling instruction execution, input/output, disk files, and memory management.
-Optional processors are available for multi-line communications, emulation, and foreign disk files.
-Each system can have multiple CPU's plus multiple special-processor units, the extra processors providing not only more power and configurability, but also high system availability or non-stop operation.
+The Italian-developed and built DPS 4 is a bus-oriented system using a minimum of three processors dedicated to handling instruction execution, input/output, and disk files.
+In addition, optional processors are available for multi-line communications, emulation, and foreign disk files.
+Each system can have multiple CPU's.

 Software support for the DPS 4 system centers on the GCOS operating system.
-Based on the Level 62 operating system, DPS 4 GCOS is a modular, interrupt-driven operating system that offers both multiprogramming (up to 15 job streams) and multiprocessing capability.
-It handles any mix of batch, RJE, interactive, transactional, and satellite processing jobs, and features spooling dynamic memory allocation, automatic job scheduling, and fail-safe facilities that allow the system to survive certain memory, peripheral, and even processor failures.
+Based on the Level 62 operating system, DPS 4 GCOS is a modular, interrupt-driven operating system that can support up to 13 concurrent batch and communications programs.
+It features spooling, dynamic memory allocation, automatic job scheduling, and fail-soft facilities that allow the system to

-Based on a new multi-processor architecture, the DPS 4 is an upgrade from, and eventual replacement for the Level 62 systems, providing improved price/performance with operating system and application software compatibility.
-The DPS 4 has a 32-bit system bus connecting specialized processors that can be configured for non-stop operation.
-The machine architecture, in conjunction with the GCOS 4 operating system, supports multiprogramming of up to 15 interactive job streams.
-Computing power can be expanded 530% on site.
-An entry-level system with 256K bytes of memory, 56 megabytes of disk storage, video console, two workstations, and a matrix printer is priced under £30,000.
+Based on a new multi-processor architecture, the DPS 4 provides a natural growth path from the Level 61 and other competitive small business computers.
+Offering improved price/performance as well as operating system and application software compatibility, the DPS 4 has a 32-bit system bus connecting from three to five specialized processors and memory units.
+The machine architecture, in conjunction with the GCOS 4 operating system, supports multiprogramming of up to 13 interactive job streams.
+A minimum system with three processors and 512K bytes of memory, 160 megabytes of disk storage, video console, two workstations, and a 600 lines per minute printer is priced at FF 559,159.